martinkr/onelinecode/doc/array.md

 ### `shortestString`
 Returns the shortest string entry of the array.

+### `shortestStringLength`
+Returns the length of the longest string entry of an Array of strings.

 ### `splitInHalf`
 Returns an new array where the first entry is the "first" and the second entry is the "second" half or the original array.